local_thickness

 The number of bins to use when drawing spheres, or the actual bins to use.
 The default is 25 which means that 25 logarithmically spaced sizes are used from the maximum of the distance transform down to 1.
 If an array or list of actual sizes is provided these are used directly, which can be useful for generating custom bins, for instance with linear or bimodal spacing.

 This controls which method is used.
-The default is a ‘hybrid’ which uses a the threshold of a distance transform to perform an erosion, then fft-based dilation to generate spheres.
-Other options are dt
+The default is a ‘dt’ which uses a the threshold of a distance transform to perform an erosion, the additional distance transforms to perform the dilation to generate spheres.
+Other options are conv

 fig, ax = plt.subplots(1, 3, figsize=[15, 5])